TiagoMMDavid/DrawAndroid/README.md

 ## Overview
 DrawAndroid is a simple drawing app built for Android.

 The app provides a canvas for the user to draw in.
 It is possible to draw shapes such as pixels, lines, circles and squares.
-Aside from a delete feature, DrawAndroid also allows to save an instance of the current drawing in order to load it later.
-Full support to portrait and landscape mode is also provided.
+Aside from a reset feature, DrawAndroid also allows to save an instance of the current drawing in order to load it later.

 ## Preview
 <img src="resources/app-preview.png" width="850">